vdjonsson/abopt/README.md

 > `input optional: top int of number of locations to consider`

-> `output: DataFrame of constrained features based on antibody specfic PDB locations`
+> `output: file with list of constrained features based on antibody specfic PDB locations`

 ### mutate
 `abopt mutate` mutates an antibody given a list of mutations, and generates a structure for each mutation.

 > `input: filename str of molecular structure to mutate`

-> `input: repair bool True if structure to mutate requires repair`

 > `input: chain str of the chain to repair`

-> `input: array list of mutations WT (wild type) amino acid, chain, PDB location, MUT (mutation) amino acid`
+> `input: mutations array list of mutations WT (wild type) amino acid, chain, PDB location, MUT (mutation) amino acid`

+> `input: repair bool True if structure to mutate requires repair after mutating`

 > `output: PDB file of molecular structure mutated`